ASmolyar/cleoinitiative.org/README.md

 - Responsive design that works on desktop and mobile devices
 - Modern, accessible user interface
 - Interactive components and animations
-- Social media integration
+- Social media and donation system integration
-- Donation system integration
 - News and updates section
 - Contact form for inquiries